 "Jiggery pokery!" said Harry in a fierce voice.

-This not the Latin used in most spell incantations in the Wizarding world, it's English; the expression means 'deceitful or dishonest dealing; trickery' (NSOED).
+This is not the Latin used in most spell incantations in the Wizarding world, it's English.
+The expression means 'deceitful or dishonest dealing; trickery' (NSOED).

 As neither Dudley nor the hedge was in any way hurt, Aunt Petunia knew he hadn't really done magic, but he still had to duck as she aimed a heavy blow at his head with the soapy frying pan.
 Then she gave him work to do, with the promise that he wouldn't eat again until he'd finished.